 8. Supine Hamstring Stretch

-Lie on our back and bring your right leg up.
+Lie on your back and bring your right leg up.
 Hold your ship or your ankle with your hands.
 Deepen the leg stretch by lowering your leg closer to your body using some of your arm strength.
 Repeat on the other leg.

 9. Pigeon Pose

 From all four, bring your right knee to the back of your right wrist.
 Rotate your right shin to be parallel to the top of the mat.
 If you can’t keep your shinbone parallel to the top of the mat, bring your feet closer to your body.
-Your left leg is straight and your hips are facing forward.
+Your left leg is straight, and your hips are facing forward.
 Repeat on the other side.

 Stretches to Increase Flexibility in Legs Video Routine